bauersebastian/p4_website_optimization/README.md

 - Moved calculations out of for loops in function changePizzaSizes and updatePositions
 - Applied requestAnimationFrame for updatePositions
 - Deleted determineDx function
+- Replaced querySelector with getElementById and getElementsByClassName for better performance
+- Saved pizzaElements.length to local variable for better performance on loop iterations
+- Put the pizzasDiv variable out of the loop
+- Created local variable for itemLength
+- Declared the 'phase' and 'elem' variable outside the loop
+- Only create the amount of moving pizzas necessary to fill the screen

+####Optimizations on style.css for the pizza site:
+- Added will-change declaration to the mover class

 The goal was to achieve 60 fps while scrolling and reduce the load time when changing sizes of the pizzas.